Frequently Asked Questions

 Do parents have to come to lessons?

-Yes, parents are required to attend all lessons so that they can take on role of “at home teacher/practice partner.”
+Yes, parents are required to attend all lessons (even virtual) so that they can take on role of “at home teacher/practice partner.”

 What if my child doesn’t like the program?
 I am bound by a contract?

-The commitment is for the duration of the full academic year (Sept-June), however if you need to withdraw for any reason at all, we ask for 30 days’ notice or 1 month’s tuition so that we can fill your spot.
+The commitment is for the duration of the full academic year (Sept-June), however if you need to withdraw for any reason at all, we ask for 30 days’ notice (on the first of the month) or 1 month’s tuition so that we can fill your spot.

 Can my child begin at any time during the year?